amk221/-ember-link-to-active-load/README.md

 This is confusing, as it would not happen on a tradition non-SPA website.

-And even more so because Ember changes its mind once `/foo/1` has loaded, realises its 'mistake' an makes `/foo/2` not active anymore - creating a flickering effect.
+...and even more so because Ember changes its mind once `/foo/1` has loaded, realises its 'mistake' and makes `/foo/2` not active anymore - creating a flickering effect.

 <b>Hacky fix</b>